tristan957/tristan.partin.io/content/blog/_index.md

 type: coverpage
 ---

-This is where I do the blogging thing, and some times it is interesting.
+This is where I do the blogging thing, and sometimes it is interesting.